nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 1. Enable the Federation app.

-2. Go to your ownCloud Admin page and scroll to the Federation section.
+2. Go to your ownCloud Admin page and scroll to the Sharing section.
+Verify that **Allow users on this server to send shares to other servers** and **Allow users on this server to receive shares from other servers** are enabled.

+3. Now go to the Federation
+   section.
 By default, **Add server automatically once a federated share was created successfully** is checked.
 The Federation app supports creating a list of trusted ownCloud servers, which allows the trusted servers to